-The health benefits of iodine have been known for years but with the prevalence of iodine deficiency and recent radiation events like the Fukushima disaster, it’s more important now than ever before.
+The health benefits of iodine have been known for years.
 But where does a person begin?
 Is all iodine the same?
 What does it even do?

 Whether you've been supplementing with iodine for years, or have yet to begin, this webinar is for you.
 Dr. Group will explain exactly what iodine is, why it's absolutely essential for good health, and how to begin enjoying those benefits immediately.
 In this webinar, you'll learn…

 - The relationship between iodine and the thyroid gland

 - Why iodine is necessary for a healthy metabolism and hormone levels

 - The particular importance of iodine for women

 - Common toxins that disrupt iodine absorption

 - How nuclear events change the game entirely